AntczakEI/stellarliftapp/_posts/2026-03-21-rest-day-vs-active-recovery.md

 ## Sources and further reading

-The recovery claims in this guide were checked against reviews and athlete-sleep guidance including:
+The recovery claims in this guide are informed by reviews and athlete-sleep guidance including:

 * Dupuy O, Douzi W, Theurot D, Bosquet L, Dugué B. **An Evidence-Based Approach for Choosing Post-exercise Recovery Techniques to Reduce Markers of Muscle Damage, Soreness, Fatigue, and Inflammation: A Systematic Review With Meta-Analysis.** Frontiers in Physiology.
 2018.
 PMID: 29755363.
 * Jin et al. **Physical recovery modalities in competitive and elite endurance athletes: a systematic review and network meta-analysis finding limited evidence of benefit over passive recovery.** 2026.
 PMID: 42683395.